 Turtle lovers can snorkel with several species just offshore in Barbados, while birders are in luck in Grenada, home to 160 species.
 And you don’t have to be an ornithology geek to appreciate the visual splendor of a flock of pink flamingos; you can see thousands of them at the Pekelmeer Flamingo Sanctuary on the salt pans of Bonaire or book a stay at the Renaissance Aruba Resort & Casino to get a close-up view of a few dozen, which inhabit its private island.

-Foodies love these two islands—and for good reason.
-It's hard to have a bad meal in Barbados, where even the local "fast food" known as a flying fish cutter (fried flying fish on Bajan salt bread) is quite tasty.
-The island is Zagat-rated and there's a choice of great dining in Holetown —top spots include The Mews and Nishi—and great local fresh catch of the day at The Fish Pot on the northwest coast, but if a special-occasion splurge is in order, book an outside table at The Cliff.
+It’s hard to have a bad meal in Barbados, where even the local “fast food” known as a flying fish cutter (fried flying fish on Bajan salt bread) is quite tasty.
+The island is Zagat-rated and there’s a choice of great dining in Holetown—top spots include The Mews and Nishi—and great local fresh catch of the day at The Fish Pot on the northwest coast, but if a special-occasion splurge is in order, book an outside table at The Cliff.